 Or maybe I simply haven’t yet fully grasped what Gandhi meant when he said, “I will not let anyone walk through my mind with their dirty feet.”
 To that I would also include “heart.”

 And the still, small voice said,

 “You are correct in pulling within and finding your center once again.
 This is the dance of the eternal Tao.
 You do not bring harm or speak harsh words, but simply retreat.
 Allow the dance of wisdom, the energies of dignity and trust to bring balance to the situation.
 There is no harm done in loving from a distance.
 This is the higher road, a road void of ego and holier than thou righteous indignation.
-You are being lead.
+You are being led.
 Trust your wisdom.
 Remain open to the Love that you are.
-You are indeed a beautiful, sacred being, and so is everyone else!
+Everyone is seen as a sacred, beautiful being by us.
 Simply allow your dignified behavior to dictate how you wish to be in relationship with others.
 Some will stay.
 Some will go.
 So be it.
 Your inner wisdom will never let you down.”